A virtually 2-step nilpotent group with polynomial geodesic growth: Virtually Heisenberg Group

-We provide a partial view of the Cayley graph of $\vH$ in Figure~\ref{fig:HeisCG}.
+We provide a partial view of the Cayley graph of $(\vH,S)$ in Figure~\ref{fig:HeisCG}.
 Informally, one may think of this group as two copies of $\mathcal H$ glued with a ``twist'' by $t$ edges.
 Our construction is patently inspired by Cannon's virtually-$\mathbb Z^2$ example with interesting geodesic behaviour \cite{Ereg, NS}.

 Our goal is to show that any geodesic of $\vH$ with respect to the generating set $S$ can contain at most $7$ instances of the letter $t$.
 From this we are able to place a polynomial upper bound on the geodesic growth function of $\vH$.
-To do this, we first study geodesics of the discrete Heisenberg group with respect to the generating set $X$.
+To do this, we first study geodesics of the discrete Heisenberg group with respect to the generating set $X = \{a,a^{-1},b,b^{-1}\}$.

-In~\cite{blachere2003} Blach\`ere provided explicit formulae for the length of elements in $\mathcal{H}$, with respect the generating set $X$, by constructing geodesic example.
+Blach\`ere~\cite{blachere2003} provided explicit formulae for the length of elements in $\mathcal{H}$, with respect the generating set $X$, by constructing a geodesic from a given input word.
 The following lemma is implicit in Blach\`ere's work.

 \begin{lemma} Each element $(x,y,z) \in \mathcal{H}$ has a geodesic representative with respect to the generating set $X = \{a,a^{-1},b,b^{-1}\}$ of the form

 where each $\alpha_i,\beta_j \in \mathbb{Z}$. \end{lemma}